The No-Kill Movement

 A no-kill shelter is generally defined as a shelter which rejects euthanasia as a form of population control, euthanizing animals only when they are too sick to be treated, or too aggressive to be adopted.
 Although this certainly is a step in the right direction for the animals, this general mentality still leaves much room for improvement in our shelter system.

 No-Kill United believes quality of life is important, for all beings.
-If somebody is terminally ill and suffering severely with zero hope of improvement, then yes, maybe we should help end this suffering.
+If an animal is terminally ill and suffering severely with zero hope of improvement, then yes, maybe we should help end this suffering.
 Maybe that is the humane thing to do for a life which has lost all quality which cannot be redeemed.
-The part which No-Kill United questions is the temperament loophole of the "No-Kill" movement.
+The part which No-Kill United questions is the temperament loophole of the no-kill movement.

 We need to help our local no-kill shelters grow, flourish and evolve into truly wonderful sanctuaries which are not cold, sad places where even people get depressed when they think about them.
 We need to help them become more like homes for the animals.
 We need to help our shelters became warm, comforting places for those whom others have already let down so severely.

-We also need to do what we can to help OTHER shelters BECOME "No-Kill" shelters!
-SHOW them that it works.
-Show them WHY it works.
-Show them HOW it works!
-And if there is no progress to help the animals into a better situation, then we need to CHANGE who is in charge of those facilities and REPLACE them with people who ARE truly interested in the welfare and quality of life of these beings.
+We also need to do what we can to help other shelters become no-kill shelters.
+Show them it works.
+Show them why it works.
+Show them how it works.
+And if there is no progress to help the animals into a better situation, then we need to change who is in charge of those facilities and replace them with people who are truly interested in the welfare and quality of life of these beings.

 Support your local animal shelter and the no-kill movement.